CKDev/vue-multiselect/README.md

         "label": "Option B",
         "value": 1,
         "disabled": true,                                  // Disable the option
-        "item": "<strong>Option B is not allowed</strong>" // Define the "item" key to },
+        "item": "<strong>Option B is not allowed</strong>" // Define the "item" key to style the look of the text when in an option component
+    },
     {
         "label": "Option C",